 This emphasis does not lead to an inward looking church.
 Many members are involved (as part of their discipleship) in aspects of care and help in the community e.g. school governors, parents and toddlers, clubs for senior citizens, youth work reaching the marginalised in Helsby, and many other unsung ways.
 We have been active supporters of various local national and overseas Charities for many years.

 We recognise that, in the light of an ever-changing world, we need to constantly re-assess our worship, work and ministry in our community.
 New ways of ‘doing church’ need to be explored and whilst change can always be a source for tension, we seek to do it under the guidance of God’s Spirit for His glory.
-On the first Sunday of each month we have our Multiplex service giving options to follow different streams
+On the first Sunday of each month we have our Alternative service giving discussion options for the congregation.

 In addition our ever popular ‘Muddles’carer and toddler groups meet twice weekly, meeting a vital need in Helsby.
 We also have our ‘Church mice’ activities each Thursday lunchtime.
 We also have a programme of social events to which anyone is most welcome to attend, including our ever popular annual village quiz.